 The only way we can change the way we feel is by becoming aware of our inner experience and allowing ourselves to feel (both heavy and light) without judgement and without rushing to our emotional exits.

-Reviewing our personal finances can be stressful and destabilising.
+Reviewing our personal finances ahead of the Self Assessment tax return can be stressful and destabilising.
 It can bring up sadness, anger, boredom, frustration, feelings of failure, anxiety and low self-worth.
 These things do not need to be treated with the urgency of a shark attack.
 Be with them, feel through them, breathe through them, share them and consider what they might be trying to tell you.

 Step 8: Emotionally Overdrawn?
 Treat yourself

-When we’re stressed about finances and our Self Assessment, one of the hardest things to do is to look after ourselves.
+When we’re stressed about finances, one of the hardest Self Assessment tips to remember is to look after ourselves.
 In looking after ourselves, we look after our minds and our bodies.
 And this is a shortcut to a calm and clear state of mind.
 So, be your own best pal.

 All of us know how to be a great friend to other people, but very often don’t speak as friends to ourselves.
 If most of us saw how we treat ourselves, we would recognise how cruel and unforgiving we can be.
 When you find yourself feeling stressed and overwhelmed, ask yourself: “if I wasn’t me, how would I advise me?” and you will have a good answer.
 Show yourself the care, compassion, acceptance and understanding that you know that others deserve.

 Start small by getting outside.
 Seek out green space.
 You don’t need to spend hours outdoors or wandering in the wilderness like Bear Grylls.
 Go for a walk in the park, notice that tree outside and find a place where you can see a horizon.
-Virtually any form of connection to the natural world . (outside of our internal world) heightens our overall well-being.
-When we extend ourselves, our perceptions, beyond focusing primarily on your own self — our own needs, worries, regrets or desires for the future, we become less anxious and more present in the moment.
+Virtually any form of connection to the natural world (outside of our internal world) heightens our overall well-being.
+When we extend beyond ourselves and our own needs, worries, regrets or desires for the future, we become less anxious and more present in the moment.

 Give yourself a break.
 Cook your favourite meal.
 Connect with people that matter.